raiden-staging/kernel-images/operator-api/README.md

+# Kernel Computer Operator API.

+- New operator API to replace current Go server API, with added functionalities (supports previous endpoints & schema)
-Kernel Computer Operator API.
-To use on PORT=10001
+- To use on PORT=10001

 ---

-TODO
+# Todo

 ```
-- ffmpeg capture with audio
+- test ffmpeg capture with audio
-- screen display resolution <> ffmpeg consistency
+- screen display resolution <> ffmpeg in case of resize
+- add more tools that are useful for agents
+- document api
 ```

 ---